sst/sst/www/docs/constructs/v1/Api.snippets.md

 ### Custom domains

-You can also configure the API with a custom domain.
-SST currently supports domains that are configured using [Route 53](https://aws.amazon.com/route53/).
-If your domains are hosted elsewhere, you can [follow this guide to migrate them to Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html).
+You can configure the API with a custom domain hosted either on [Route 53](https://aws.amazon.com/route53/) or [externally](#using-externally-hosted-domain).

 #### Using the basic config